IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

-run exploration as a pointcrawl do favors/sidequests for ppl to get their help (should be resolvable in half a session)
+run exploration as a pointcrawl do favors/sidequests for ppl to get their help (should be resolvable in half a session) each quest should give clear leads on what to do next, don't just let things happen to the pcs

 Other story beats
 - assassin starts hunting them, once they get to high enough prominence